-This 4-day music festival is one of Europe’s biggest, offering a mix of international music artists as well as some local bands.
+This 4-day music festival is one of Europe’s biggest, and offers a strong line-up with many international music artists as well as some local bands.

-The festival is 30 kilometres from Brussels and can be reached by train and bus shuttles, included free with your festival ticket.
+The festival can be reached by train and bus shuttles, which are free with your festival ticket.

 Belgian Beer Weekend